bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Job Acceptance

 As bids from compute nodes arrive back at the originating requester node, it can choose which bids to accept and which ones to reject.
-This can be based on the previous reputation of each compute node or any other factors the requestor node might take into account (like locality, hardware resources, cost, etc).
-The requestor node will also have the same HTTP or exec hooks to decide if it wants to accept a bid from a given compute node.
+This can be based on the previous reputation of each compute node or any other factors the requester node might take into account (like locality, hardware resources, cost, etc).
+The requester node will also have the same HTTP or exec hooks to decide if it wants to accept a bid from a given compute node.
 The `min-bids` setting is useful to ensure that we don’t accept bids on a first bid first accepted basis.

 ![image](../../static/img/architecture/architecture-accept-job-bid.jpeg 'Bacalhau Architecture Accept Job Bid')